Arjun941/Mythic/README.md

 5. **Open the app**
    Go to [http://localhost:9002](http://localhost:9002) in your browser.

----

 ## 🎮 How to Use

 1. Upload or capture a photo
 2. Let the AI analyze and generate stats
 3. View your card with rarity, icons, and description
-4. Tap or click for detailed information
+4. Tap or click for detailed info like advanced stats and lore